anon-blue/anon.blue/README.txt

+                                                       dhwhat is this? everythin
+g we know and love will be replaced
                   DONT DO IT.
 PEOPLE STILL VERY MUCH CARE FOR YOU.
 YOU ARE LOV ED.                                        asdadwwi nwant t odie so muchcccccccc cccccccccccccccccccccccccccccccc